tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/购买指南/分片定价_intl.md

-The charges for TencentDB for MongoDB sharded instances are calculated as follows: **Total price of an instance=Number of shards x Number of nodes in each shard x Price of one node**.
-Only monthly subscription is supported; we offer discounts for annual payment in advance.
+The following is TencentDB for MongoDB sharded instances billing formula. **Total price of an instance=Number of shards x Number of nodes in each shard x Price of one node**.
+Currently, only monthly subscription is available and discount is offered for annual upfront payment.

 | Price for per GB Memory per Node  (CNY/month) | Region | Note |
 |:--:|:--:|:--:|